Year 3 - Heron and Puffin

 We teach Year 3 of the National Curriculum programmes of study through half termly topics which cover all of the objectives that we have to teach by law.
 We have carefully planned our topics to be exciting, engaging and to be centred around subjects that are usually of great interest to children.

-- Autumn 1 - Stone Age to Iron Age
+- Autumn 1 - Rolling Stone Age to Industrious Iron Age

-- Autumn 2 - Stone Age to Iron Age
+- Autumn 2 - Rolling Stone Age to Industrious Iron Age

 - Spring 2 - Walk Like an Egyptian